tylerjensen/ServiceWire/README.md

 ServiceWire
 ===========

+### .NET Framework to .NET Core and Serializer Bug Fixes 5.3.4

+1. Support for .NET Framework to .NET Core core parameter types to eliminate exceptions when a Framework client is talking to a Core host or vice versa.
+2. Serializer injection bug fixed.

 ### .NET 4.62 added back in version 5.3.3

 1. Added .NET Framework 4.62 build in package to prevent permissions issue in named pipes.